-Sign, Electronic Message Display (EMD) - A sign that is capable of displaying words, symbols, figures or images that can be electronically changed by the remote or automatic means.
+Sign, Electronic Message Display (EMD) - A sign that is capable of displaying words, symbols, figures or images that can be electronically changed by remote or automatic means.

-Sign, Freestanding - A sign constructed and supported by uprights, or braces, placed upon the ground and not attached to any part of any building.
+Sign, Freestanding - A sign constructed and supported by uprights, or braces, placed upon the ground and not attached to any part of any building, wall, or fence.

-Sign, Hanging - A sign located under a permitted awning or canopy at the entrance to the premises.
-The sign shall identify only the name of the business or premises and shall be perpendicular to the entrance wall of the building.
+Sign, Hanging - An attached sign located under a permitted awning or canopy at the entrance to the premises.
+The sign shall be mounted to be perpendicular to the building.

-Sign, Identification - A sign which states the name of such developments as subdivisions, shopping centers, business parks, industrial parks, and similar uses.
+Sign, Identification - A sign which states the name of a subdivision or neighborhood.

-Sign, Illumination - Light fixtures attached to a sign so that the message is visible in hours of darkness.
+Sign, Illumination - Light fixtures attached to or focused on a sign so that the message is visible in hours of darkness.